nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case resumes at 2.

-**Use case: Delete a student**
+### Mark a Homework as DONE

 **MSS**

-1. User requests to list persons
+1. User clicks on **Homeworks** button of a student.
-2. TutorPro shows a list of persons
+2. TutorPro shows that student's homeworks.
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+3. User enters mark-homework with student name, and homework index.
+4. TutorPro updates the status of that homework as DONE.

     Use case ends.

 **Extensions**

 * 2a.
+The student's homework list is empty.

+    Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+    Use case resumes at step 3.

+### Mark a Homework as NOT DONE

+**MSS**

+1. User clicks on **Homeworks** button of a student.
+2. TutorPro shows that student's homeworks.
+3. User enters unmark-homework with student name, and homework index.
+4. TutorPro updates the status of that homework as NOT DONE.

+   Use case ends.

+**Extensions**

-The list is empty.
+* 2a.
+The student's homework list is empty.

   Use case ends.